 By the way, you know this is a blog where I take photos of REAL food right?
 So this is the real deal…real ice cream that will become melting ice cream within minutes.
 No Crisco or other faux blends that make taking photos easier but are inedible.
 So yes, you really can lick the screen!

-PIN ‘Chocolate Gelato with Bourbon and Chocolate Chips’
+PIN IT!
+‘Chocolate Gelato with Bourbon and Chocolate Chips’

 Chocolate Gelato with Bourbon and Chocolate Shards